thebarty/meteor-denormalized-views/README.md

 Lets make this perfect and collaborate.
 This is how to set up your local testing environment:
  1. run "meteor create whatever; cd whatever; mkdir packages;"
- 2. copy this package into the packages dir, p.e. "./whatever/packages/denormalized-views"
+ 2. clone this package into the packages dir, p.e. "cd packages; git clone https://github.com/thebarty/meteor-denormalized-views.git denormalized-views"
- 3. run tests from the root (/whatever/.) of your project like ``meteor test-packages ./packages/denormalized-views/ --driver-package practicalmeteor:mocha``
+ 3. run tests from the root (/whatever/.) of your project like ``meteor test-packages ./packages/meteor-denormalized-views/ --driver-package=cultofcoders:mocha``
  4. develop, write tests, and submit a pull request

 # Research Resources